 The reasons for failing to extend the status of therapeutic relationships to companion animals may in part be due to a presumption of a lack of meaningful communication, a view put forward by early sociologists such as Mead [7].
-This study would imply that such assumptions are not relevant to the mental health field where identity did not appear to be tied exclusively to verbal communication as participants valued support from networks members with whom they do not have to articulate their experiences.
-For example, participants reported that they often felt judged when they spoke to other people in their network.
-As a result, they filtered what they told others which contributed to a sense of superficiality within relationships.
+This study implies that such assumptions are not relevant to the mental health field where identity was not tied exclusively or predominantly to verbal communication with the valued support from networks members with whom people are not compelled to give voice to their experiences.
+For example, participants reported that they often felt judged when they spoke to other people in their network which contributed to a sense of superficiality of relationality.
 Pets, on the other hand, were seen as a non-judgemental recipients of communication and there was no need for this to be verbally acknowledged or reciprocated.
 This is closely aligned to Cain’s notion of authentic conversational exchange whereby people consider that their animals understand what they say and act accordingly without the need for articulation [31].

-Despite policy and practice rhetoric advocating meaningful communication within health services in the form of shared decision-making, this is not realised to the extent it is claimed to be [1, 2].
+Despite official policy and practice discourse advocating meaningful communication within health services in the form of shared decision-making, this is underrealised [1, 2].
 The current study identified difficulties in how participants related to human members of their social network.
-Such relationality was considered unpredictable, superficial and contingent on wellness.
+Such relationality was considered unpredictable, superficial and contingent on wellness and moral obligation.
 Sanders presented companion animals as “unique individuals, who are minded, empathic, reciprocating, and well aware of basic rules and roles that govern the relationship” which can be compared directly to relationships with human network members described in the current study who often did not appear to meet such criteria [32].
-Further research is required to explore how health services can learn from the key features of Human-Animal interactions which are associated with therapeutic benefit in order to promote therapeutic relationships within services.

-In the current study and in previous studies [14, 15] companion animals provided an important source on ontological security which current mental health provision is failing to address [3].
+Companion animals provide an important source on ontological security which current mental health provision is failing to address [3].
 Ontological security occurs through the routinisation of daily life, where risks are compartmentalised and backgrounded as people focus on engaging in the routine aspects of daily living [18].
 Giddens (1991) refers to this phenomenon as ‘practical consciousness’ and claims that we need to invest trust in routines so that we may be free from anxiety and able to continue with life [18].
 In this way, through their contribution to ontological security and provision of security and stability pets provide the bases for continuing with life after diagnosis in a meaningful way thereby supporting individual recovery.
+Further research is required to explore how health services can adopt and implement the implications for practice from the potential that the key features of Human-Animal interactions associated with therapeutic benefit provide.
+[14, 15] .